junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Double dammit!"
 Dean takes a breath and backs away two steps, kicking the old door open.

-A shelf falls down before their eyes, Steve is yelling "Help!" with all his life.
+A shelf falls down before their eyes, and Steve is yelling "Help!" with all his life.
 The room is an old storeroom, filled with obsolete screens, furniture, and facilities.
-The shelves rattle around them, items falling and crashing like rain fall.
+The shelves rattle around them, items falling and crashing like rainfall.
 The room is freezing cold.

 A misty figure flicker-appears in the middle of the room, leaning down at Steve.
 Electricity sparks between his devilish long and thin fingers.
 Steve screams louder.

 Dean swings the poker at the ghost.
-The figure is cut in half from middle and dissipates.
+The figure is cut in half from the middle and dissipates.

 "Give me a hand!"
-Dean yells at Ian, running to one side of the falling metal shelf, throwing the poker on the ground to have enough hands to hold the weight.
+Dean yells at Ian, running to one side of the falling shelf, throwing the poker on the ground to have enough hands to hold the weight.

-The view of the ghost must have waken Ian up, for he snaps out of his dizzy workaholic frantic phase, rushes to the other side, helping Dean straighten the shelf.
+The view of the ghost must have woken Ian up, for he snaps out of his dizzy workaholic frantic phase, rushes to the other side, helping Dean straighten the shelf.

-Just as they drag Steve out from the crashed boxes, the ghost reappears, wearing an old man's face and vintage clothes that looks like a hundred years old.
+Just as they drag Steve out from the crashed boxes, the ghost reappears, wearing an old man's face and vintage clothes that look more than a century old.

 The crinkled face leans close to Dean, his fingers reaching quickly to Dean's neck.

-Dean tries to punch it, and that's the second he realized he's made a big mistake -- he should never have let that iron poker out of his hand.
+Dean tries to punch it, and that's the second he realizes he's made a big mistake -- he should never have let that iron poker out of his hand.
 His fist flies past the ghost's face, who grins with ugly teeth and eyes glinting with light.
 "Work --" A sizzling voice says.

 His hand fumbles quickly behind him, finding a box of nails and tools.
 He can't turn to look, the nails cut his fingers, and he still can't find anything useful.

 "Iron!"
 He yells, hoping Ian and Steve can be more helpful.
-And more ideally, it would so much easier if Cas is here, he thinks, because Cas would definitely know how to handle another one of his kind.
+And more ideally, it would be so much easier if Cas is here, he thinks automatically, because Cas would definitely know how to handle another one of his kind.

 Right as the thought passes through his mind, the evil ghost stumbles back, his ugly old face replaced by Cas's concerning frown.
-Cas doesn't have time to check on Dean, he grabs the old man in the shoulder and throws him away from Dean.
+Cas doesn't have time to check on Dean, he grabs the old man by the shoulder and throws him away from Dean.

 "Go!"
-Cas yells behind him, fighting the old man hand-on.
+Cas yells behind him, fighting the old man hand-to-hand.
 Unlike Dean, his punches all land on the other ghost just the way one human beating another up.
-Electricity sparks come back between old man's fingers, and when they touch Cas, Dean can see that Cas is visibly shocked.
+Electricity sparks come back between the old man's fingers, and when they touch Cas, Dean can see that Cas is visibly shocked.
 He flinches back from the contact, and the old man jumps on him.

-Dean dives to pick his dropped poker while yelling, "Cas, duck!"
+Dean dives to pick up his dropped poker while yelling, "Cas, duck!"

-Cas ducks just in time when Dean waves the poker horizontal, cutting the ghost in half.
-He disappears.
+Cas ducks just in time when Dean waves the poker horizontally, cutting the ghost in half.
+The old man disappears.

 "Go, go, go!"
-Dean yells, dragging Ian and Steve -- who were gazing at Cas and the scene with so much shock that they both seem to freeze -- on the arms, taking them out of the room.
+Dean yells, dragging Ian and Steve -- who were gazing at Cas and the scene with so much shock that they both seem to freeze -- by the arms, taking them out of the room.

 They are all panting like they have just run a marathon once they get outside.
 Dean bars the room with the poker, urging all of them to leave that floor as soon as possible.